 B. Without separate men’s and women’s sports, female athletes wouldn’t have the same athletic opportunities as men.

-C. Allowing transgender women to participate in women’s sports won’t negatively affect athletes who were born female.
+C. Allowing transgender athletes to participate in women’s sports won’t negatively affect female athletes.

 Let’s take these statements one at a time:

 C. LIE!
-On average, female-bodied athletes who are forced to compete against male-bodied athletes face a significant disadvantage and are less likely to win competitions against such athletes.
-Moreover, for women’s athletic teams with limited roster spots, the inclusion of male-bodied athletes necessarily takes spots (and potentially scholarships) away from female-bodied athletes.
+Female athletes who are forced to compete against male athletes (even those who are hormonally impaired) are at a significant disadvantage.
+Moreover, for women’s athletic teams with limited roster spots, the inclusion of male athletes necessarily takes spots (and potentially scholarships) away from female athletes.

-Bottom line: In the realm of athletics, biological sex differences matter.
+Bottom line: In the realm of athletics, sex differences matter.
 Women have fought long and hard for equal athletic opportunities.
-Ignoring the physiological differences between male-bodied athletes and female-bodied athletes will inevitably erode some of those gains.
+Ignoring the biological differences between males and females will inevitably erode some of those gains.